 Field Description

+0 LLWU_P6 input was not a wakeup source

+1 LLWU_P6 input was a wakeup source

-5 WUF5 Wakeup Flag For LLWU_P5
+5 Wakeup Flag For LLWU_P5

-Indicates that an enabled external wakeup pin was a source of exiting a low-leakage power mode.
-To clear the flag write a one to WUF5.
+WUF5 Indicates that an enabled external wakeup pin was a source of exiting a low-leakage power mode.
+To clear the flag, write a 1 to WUF5.

 0 LLWU_P5 input was not a wakeup source

 1 LLWU_P5 input was a wakeup source

 4 WUF4 Wakeup Flag For LLWU_P4

-Indicates that an enabled external wakeup pin was a source of exiting a low-leakage power mode.
-To clear the flag write a one to WUF4.
+Indicates that an enabled external wake-up pin was a source of exiting a low-leakage power mode.
+To clear the flag, write a 1 to WUF4.

 0 LLWU_P4 input was not a wakeup source

 1 LLWU_P4 input was a wakeup source

-3 WUF3 Wakeup Flag For LLWU_P3
+3 Wakeup Flag For LLWU_P3

-Indicates that an enabled external wakeup pin was a source of exiting a low-leakage power mode.
-To clear the flag write a one to WUF3.
+WUF3 Indicates that an enabled external wakeup pin was a source of exiting a low-leakage power mode.
+To

+clear the flag, write a 1 to WUF3.

-0 LLWU_P3 input was not a wakeup source
+0 LLWU_P3 input was not a wake-up source

-1 LLWU_P3 input was a wakeup source
+1 LLWU_P3 input was a wake-up source

 2 WUF2 Wakeup Flag For LLWU_P2

 Indicates that an enabled external wakeup pin was a source of exiting a low-leakage power mode.
-To clear the flag write a one to WUF2.
+To clear the flag, write a 1 to WUF2.

 0 LLWU_P2 input was not a wakeup source

 1 LLWU_P2 input was a wakeup source

-1 Wakeup Flag For LLWU_P1
+1 WUF1 Wakeup Flag For LLWU_P1

-WUF1 Indicates that an enabled external wakeup pin was a source of exiting a low-leakage power mode.
-To clear the flag write a one to WUF1.
+Indicates that an enabled external wakeup pin was a source of exiting a low-leakage power mode.
+To clear the flag, write a 1 to WUF1.

 0 LLWU_P1 input was not a wakeup source

 1 LLWU_P1 input was a wakeup source

 0 WUF0 Wakeup Flag For LLWU_P0

-Indicates that an enabled external wakeup pin was a source of exiting a low-leakage power mode.
-To clear the flag write a one to WUF0.
+Indicates that an enabled external wake-up pin was a source of exiting a low-leakage power mode.
+To clear the flag, write a 1 to WUF0.

 0 LLWU_P0 input was not a wakeup source

 1 LLWU_P0 input was a wakeup source